Anusha5D/DataAssist/README.md

 ### ✅ **Solution with DataAssist**
 Teachers can:

-1. Upload their database (`student.db`)
-2. Type queries like:
+1. Type queries like:
    - _“Who scored less than 35 marks?”_
    - _“Top 5 students in DevOps”_
    - _“Show marks of Anvesha and Lilavati”_
-3. Instantly get results as a **sorted table**
+2. Instantly get results as a **sorted table**
-4. Export or screenshot for report generation

 🔗 **No SQL knowledge required**
 💡 **Saves hours of manual filtering & formula work**